JiGuroLGC/Death/README.md

 ## Introduce

 **Death** is a dangerous homemade computer virus for learning and research purposes only , disguised as a *Windows* system upgrade program , it can encrypt files , damage computers and spread through multiple media , it infects *Windows 7* and above on x86 and x64 architectures , it is not supported by some system versions , it works best on *Windows 10* or *Windows 11* , it is supported by a limited number of systems at present .
 The best results are achieved on *Windows 10* or *Windows 11* , and only a few languages are currently supported .

-## Interface Preview

-Waiting to be announced ......

 ## Development Background